osamples/CloudSecurityEngineering/Amazon-Neptune-Enablement-w-Gremlin-&-Python/README.md

     # Connect to the database and create a graph traversal using the module: neptune.py
     g = Neptune.graphTraversal(Neptune(), neptune_endpoint=neptuneEndpoint, neptune_port=8182, show_endpoint=True, connection=None)

     # Select a specific node.
-In this example, we select a specific node from the Organization Node Set of the RiskReconFindings data table
     n0 = g.V().has('UniqueNode2Label', 'NodePropertyKey', 'NodePropertyValue')
     # Get all edges for this node
     n0_edges = n0.bothE().toList()